danielrosen29/Forecasting_Project/readme.md

     ## [1,]       1

-From our results, it appears that it is necessary to perform one round of differencing and one round of seasonal differencing to make our data stationary.
+From our results, it appears that it is necessary to perform one round of differencing or one round of seasonal differencing to make our data stationary.

-First, let’s take the difference and observe our plots then decide what lag we should difference at for seasonal differencing.
+First, let’s see what happens if we do one normal difference.

 ``` r
 UK_power_monthly_ts %>%